scipy/scipy/doc/source/tutorial/linalg.rst

     matrix([[17],
             [39]])

-Dispite its convenience, the use of the ``numpy.matrix`` class is discouraged, since it adds nothing to what cannot be accomplished with 2D ``numpy.ndarray`` objects, and may lead to a confusion of which class is being used.
+Despite its convenience, the use of the ``numpy.matrix`` class is discouraged, since it adds nothing that cannot be accomplished with 2D ``numpy.ndarray`` objects, and may lead to a confusion of which class is being used.
 For example, the above code can be rewritten as: